cassava/repoctl/README.md

     "dropbox",
 ]

+# require_signature prevents packages from being added that do not
+# also have a signature file.
+require_signature = false

 # backup specifies whether package files should be backed up or deleted.
 # If it is set to false, then obsolete package files are deleted.
 backup = false